gvwilson/sdxpy/src/contrib/index.md

     there is no straightforward way to achieve that with tools built on computational notebooks.
     That said,
-    I'm sure the authors of those systems would find this book's tooling just as frustrating and I find theirs.
+    I'm sure the authors of those systems would find this book's tooling just as frustrating as I find theirs.

 ## Making Decisions {: #contrib-decisions}